 Don’t get disheartened.
-You WILL get at least one admit but if you’re rejected by all the applied universities, you have two choices:
+You WILL get at least one admit but if you’re rejected by all the universities you applied to, you have two choices:

 - Check programs whose deadlines haven’t passed.
 Shortlist and apply to those programs.
 REMEMBER that you must be happy to attend any of these schools if you’re given an admit.
 OR

 Got an admit?

 - Accept admit if needed (Reply to their mail saying “I accept”).

 - Request for an I20 (You’ll get a mail regarding this from the program you applied to) if its free.
 If it’s not, just wait for the decision from a better school.
 Typically universities require that you e-mail them a financial proof of funds for the first year before requesting the I20.
 That means, if your school requires 50,000 USD for the first year, you might have to show liquid funds of about INR 35 lakh.
 You have options to choose how you’ll do this.

 - You can accumulate funds into your bank(s) and print bank statement(s) OR

 - You can take an education loan of the required amount (I may write about education loans in the future) OR

 - a combination of (i) and (ii)

 - After the program approves your financial proof, you may or may not have to pay for your I20 (Eg. NCSU requires that a sum of 310$ to be paid for the I20 whereas UoU requires no payment).
 Usually, you have two options for your I20 to be shipped to you: AirMail (Free service – can’t track the shipment – takes 3 or 4 weeks) and ExpressMail (Paid service – Tracking available – 3 or 4 days).
 Remember that you can book for your VISA slot only after you get your I20.

 Take a look at my admits and rejects.